 Photo credit: Wikimedia Commons.
 By Alvesgaspar – Own work, CC BY-SA 4.0

 Much has been said about Caravaggio introducing realism into art which in his times tended to be either exaggerated or just the opposite – classicizing.
 However, even if his incredibly realistic renderings of plants and fruit are an attempt to deceive the eye that the grapes are ready to pluck and peaches are ready to sprout juice, his representations of people are anything but realistic.
 His numerous John the Baptists are simply gorgeous youths, mostly naked or scantily clad in strategically placed wisps of sumptuous silk.
-His Madonnas have faces of his girlfriends and prostitutes who posed for him but their poses and context (like the symbolic crushing of the Evil in a form of a snake) are anything but realistic.
-The backgrounds are the least realistic of all – there are no gentle landscapes in the da Vinci style, no views of Roman cities like in Rafael’s frescoes.
-It’s one of the reasons Caravaggio has influenced so many artists – not only soon after his passing (Rubens, La Tour or Rembrandt) but all the way through Delacroix or Courbet to modern art.
+His Madonnas have faces of his girlfriends and prostitutes who posed for him, but their poses and context (like the symbolic crushing of the Evil in a form of a snake) are anything but realistic.
+His backgrounds are the least realistic of all – there are no gentle landscapes in the da Vinci style, no views of Roman cities like in Rafael’s frescoes.
+It is one of the reasons Caravaggio has influenced so many artists – not only soon after his passing (Rubens, La Tour or Rembrandt) but all the way through Delacroix or Courbet to modern art.
 Caravaggio is definitely a precursor of modern paintings – his compositions have backgrounds that are all black or just some flat color, and what is presented through the lighting or color are just fragments of a person’s body or clothing.
 It’s the shadow and light, and color or its absence that count, not the realistic rendition of every person.
 He selects, and by doing this he shows a path towards modern art.
-His masterful Narcissus is a perfect example – we see his knee emerging from darkness like a ball of light and his reflected arms create a circle of colors and shapes.
-There is a story to this charming picture but there is also a perfect abstract play of colors worthy of any abstract artist who came after.
+His masterful Narcissus is a perfect example – we see his knee emerging from darkness like a ball of light, and his reflected arms create a circle of colors and shapes.
+There is a story to this charming picture but there is also a perfect play of colors worthy of any abstract artist who came after.